jihoon796/jihoon796.github.io/_posts/2016-03-21-time_value.markdown

 categories: life
 ---

->To understand the value of a year, talk to a student who has failed an important exam.
+>"To understand the value of a year, talk to a student who has failed an important exam.
 To understand the value of a month, talk to a mother who has given birth to a baby a month prematurely.
 To understand the value of a week, talk to the publisher of a weekly newspaper.
 To understand the value of an hour, talk to a couple in love who are separated and want only to be together again.
 To understand the value of a minute, talk to someone who has just missed their train or plane flight.
 To understand the value of a second, talk to someone who has lost a loved one in an accident.
-And to understand the value of a millisecond, talk to someone who won the silver medal at the Olympic Games.
+And to understand the value of a millisecond, talk to someone who won the silver medal at the Olympic Games." - Anonymous
-- Anonymous

 Time is the great equalizer of humanity.
 Each second passes by at exactly the same rate for you as it does for me. <sup>1</sup>